ProjectDean/ansible_test/README.md

     apt:
       name: apache2

-    It is important to alight the lines to eachother(hosts, become, tasks and then name & apt). the - shows the start of a new block the first "name" is simply the name of the tasks that will be displayed the second "name" is the name of the package that is going to installed with "apt" You can add more tasks by following the same pattern:
+    It is important to alight the lines to eachother(hosts, become, tasks and then name & apt). the - shows the start of a new block<br>
+    the first "name" is simply the name of the tasks that will be displayed<br>
+    the second "name" is the name of the package that is going to be installed with "apt"<br>
+        You can add more tasks by following the same pattern:<br>
         - name: Descriptive name of the task
           apt:
             name: name-of-the-package
             state: latest (to ensure we always install the latest package, can ofcourse be changed if u want a specific version) | absent can be used to remove the packages
+          when: ansible_distribution == "Debian" | This is a condition to only install the package when Debian is the OS, this matters if some hosts are another OS, dont forget to adjust the package system aswell(apt)
-3. Using the first playbook:
+3. Using the first playbook:<br>
-    ansible-playbook --ask-become-pass install_apache.yml
+    ansible-playbook --ask-become-pass install_apache.yml<br>
-        "install_apache.yml" can be any .yml file that u have created
+        "install_apache.yml" can be any .yml file that u have created<br>

+Improving the playbook:

+1. Instead of writing a new block for every package we are installing, we can combine them into one task:
+    - name: install apache2 package and php packages
+    apt:
+      name:
+        - apache2
+        - libapache2-mod-php
+      state: latest
+    when: ansible_distribution == "Debian"
+2. you can use variables for your package-names:
+    "{{ variable_name }}"
+    You also have to add the variable to your inventory:
+    < IP-ADDRESS > variable_name1=your_os_packagename1 variable_name2=your_os_packagename2
+    Example:
+    95.217.185.39 apache_package=apache2 php_package=libapache2-mod-php
+3. Use package instead of apt to make your task universal - ansible will use whichever packagemanager is installed on the managed Node/Host

+Targeting Specific Nodes:
+1. You can create Groups:
+    [group_name]
+    < IP-ADDRESS0 >
+    < IP-ADDRESS1 >
+2. You can target these groups in your playbook by changing:
+    - hosts: all
+    to:
+    - hosts: group_name
+    Example in "site.yml"
+3. You can change "tasks:" to "pre_tasks:" to make sure the "pre_tasks" are run first, bevore other plays